bonasome/bonaso_data_web/docs/components.md

 - RadioButtons ([src/components/reuseables/inputs/RadioButtons.jsx]): A custom radio button component with custom icons that allows a user to select a single option.

 - Select ([src/components/reuseables/inputs/Select.jsx]): A select component that returns a single value (does not support mutliselect, as MultiCheckbox is preferred for that).
 RadioButtons are preferred, except with long lists or where space is a concern.
+    - *Note*: For selects with many options, enabling 'search=true' in params will display an input that the user can type into the filter the list (can also be used for selects that pull from paginated APIs)

 - Input ([src/components/reuseables/inputs/Input.jsx]): A basic text input component.
 Can be passed a type prop that can specify for textarea, numbers, email, or date inputs.

 - SimpleDynamicRows ([src/components/reuseables/inputs/SimpleDynamicRows.jsx]): This component is used for creating dynamic lists of text inputs and returns an array.
 It is really only used for creating Indicator Subcategories (and has custom deprecation logic for that), but could be expanded if similar needs arise in the future.